 A notebook is a Jupyter Notebook that uses device state data, data tables and third-party sources to generate advanced insights about your IoT solution through a variety of batch analytics methods.
 The notebook’s code is developed outside of your application, but it is executed within the application’s environment.

 Notebooks are found under the “Notebooks” link within the “Data Visualization” section of your application’s navigation.

 To create a notebook, click the “Add Notebook” button in the top right corner of your application’s list of notebooks.

-Give your notebook a name and optionally a description and then create the notebook.
+Give your notebook a name, an image version, and optionally a description and then create the notebook.
 You will then be redirected to an interface where the notebook can be developed for use within your application.